Ulidavaru Kandanthe: Synopsis

 It is the time of the year when Udupi and its surroundings are decked up to celebrate Krishna Janmashtami.
 Men and children walk the streets dressed as characters from ancient Indian history.
 Teams painted as tigers are seen dancing to drum beats all around the town.
 But violence seems to be brewing in Malpe this Krishna Janmashtami.
-The movie revolves around five different people narrating their view of a murder incidence that took place during Krishna Janmashtami.
+The movie revolves around five different people narrating their view of a murder incident that took place during Krishna Janmashtami.

 Plot

 Regina is a young investigative journalist, who is working on a story, which cannot be written as a single piece.
 The story has several perspectives from the various characters involved and hence must be preserved as they are.
 In a flashback scene, a young boy Richard Anthony aka Richi is trying to outrun cops who are there to arrest him for murder.
 Regina remembers seeing this from the backseat of a car and it is established that both were childhood friends.
 Regina starts investigating the story by questioning various characters who were involved.